 I wanted to love it but just wasn’t able to find my way there.
 Somehow, it’s gotten a reputation it doesn’t deserve… or at least this is how I feel after visiting the city.

 Maybe you need more time with it, or maybe the first few days are not enough for you to get a clear image of a place… but I usually follow my gut and instincts and there are countless cities that I fall in love with instantly.

 But today I will tell you why Amsterdam is not one of them.
 Here are the top reasons why I think Amsterdam is overrated:

 Amsterdam’s streets are littered (and I’m from Romania, which isn’t the cleanest country in the world!) and the city lacks a defining character.

 On the canal tour, which is easily the city’s highlight attraction, I kept anticipating the architectural charm you see in postcards to open up with every turn through the water, but it never really materialized.

 Even the most affluent residences were devoid of the ornate distinction you’d expect – and I do blame us bloggers for that.
 We tend to present a reality that’s completely different from the real thing.

-And the waters themselves were dirty too: plastic bottles, cigarette butts and general litter.
-I was surprised to see that and even though I guess that part of the blame is to be put on tourists, not locals… it’s still not a pleasant sight.
+I was surprised to see that, and even though I guess that part of the blame is to be put on tourists, not locals… it’s still not a pleasant sight.

 Yes, parts of the city are beautiful and postcard-perfect, but don’t expect all of it to be like that!